mzxrules/Beta-Quest/README.md

 * Run make in the src directory

-* Run build.py in the scripts directory to generate port.z64
+* Run build.py in the scripts directory to generate port.z64 within the roms folder

 ## What is this?